 - Room of the Chiaroscuri

-There are also some special sections that are opened only for group tours, such as:
+There are also some special sections that are closed to the general public and open only for group tours.

 - The Apostolic Palace of Castel Gandolfo